pow123/lc-shell/_episodes/05-counting-mining.md

 This repeats the query, but prints a case insensitive count (including instances of both `revolution` and `Revolution` and other variants).
-Note how the count has increased nearly 30 fold for those journal article titles that contain the keyword 'america'.
+Note how the count has increased nearly 30 fold for those journal article titles that contain the keyword 'revolution'.
 As before, cycling back and adding `> results/`, followed by a filename (ideally in .txt format), will save the results to a data file.

 So far we have counted strings in files and printed to the shell or to